f00b4r0/ucicheck/README.md

 In order to help debugging these cases, calling this tool with the `-n` option switches to a stricter subset of the UCI syntax which does not allow embedded new lines in string literals.

+Syntax errors triggered by unexpected NEWLINE usually affect the line prior to the one reported.